5long/sup-wiki/Debian-Ubuntu-Hints.md

+## Caution: Content Not Actively Maintained

+This page is migrated from the [old sup wiki](http://supmua.org/history/).
+Much of this page is probably outdated and not applicable to sup since v0.13.

+## Native Package

 There is a Debian package for Sup called "sup-mail".
 Ubuntu 9.10 (Karmic) offers this package in the universe repository.
 This installs Sup 0.8.1; you can also install Sup 0.9 using the deb from